etn-ccis/blui-react-native-component-library/README.md

 See the [documentation](https://github.com/pxblue/react-native-component-library/tree/dev/docs) for information on using these components.

+TODO: Add a section for upgrading from 5 -> 6

 ## NOTES

 This component library relies on [react-native-vector-icons](https://github.com/oblador/react-native-vector-icons) - this library must be installed in your project in order to use the PX Blue components.